GuideNepalKathmanduTransportPersonal Finance

 Parjanya ShakyaJestha 2083 BS10 min read

-The Pulsar costs रू 3 lakh and the Wagon R costs रू 33 lakh, so the car is 10× more expensive.
-That is the math most Kathmandu households actually run.
-It is wrong by about 5×.
+A Pulsar runs रू 3 lakh.
+A Wagon R runs रू 33 lakh.
+So the car is 10× pricier, which is the rough calculation most Kathmandu households actually do.
+It misses the mark by roughly 5×.

-This post is the full ledger — fuel, depreciation, road tax, insurance, parking, maintenance, and the opportunity cost of money tied up in a depreciating metal box.
-With May 2026 numbers, for a single salaried commuter doing the average 25 km/day around Kathmandu, here is what each option actually costs per month.
+What follows is the full ledger: fuel, depreciation, road tax, insurance, parking, maintenance, and the opportunity cost on the money sitting inside a depreciating metal box.
+Using May 2026 numbers, for a single salaried commuter doing the average 25 km/day around Kathmandu, here is what each option actually runs per month.

 The numbers, May 2026